How we assess and investigate concerns raised about a veterinary nurse

 - close the matter and issue advice to the veterinary nurse; or,

-- decide that there is an arguable case against the veterinary nurse and that the case should be referred to the RVN Preliminary Investigation Committee (Stage 2), whose role it is to decide if a case should go to a RVN Disciplinary Committee (RVNDC) hearing.
+- decide that it has insufficient information to conclude the matter and that the case should be referred to a Stage 2 RVNPIC.
+That RVNPIC's role it is to decide if a case should proceed to a Stage 3 RVN Disciplinary Committee (RVNDC) hearing.

-Upon the authorisation of the RVNPIC Chairman and/or the Head of Professional Conduct, concerns and/or convictions/cautions that are identified by the Case Examiner Group as being of a potentially serious nature may be referred directly to the RVNPIC for investigations to be carried out.
+Upon the authorisation of the RVNPIC Chair and/or the Head of Professional Conduct, concerns and/or convictions/cautions that are identified as being of a potentially serious nature may be referred directly to the Stage 2 RVNPIC for investigations to be carried out.

-We will write to both you and the veterinary nurse concerned about the decision made by the Case Examiner Group and the reasons for this decision.
+We will write to both you and the veterinary nurse concerned about the decision made by the Stage 1 RVNPIC and the reasons for this decision.
+We aim to complete stage one within 7 months of the concern being raised with us.

-The RVN Preliminary Investigation Committee (RVNPIC) meets to consider whether there is a realistic prospect that what the veterinary nurse has done, or not done, could amount to serious professional misconduct, and whether the case should therefore be referred to a RVNDC hearing.
+The Stage 2 RVN Preliminary Investigation Committee (Stage 2 RVNPIC) meets to consider whether there is a realistic prospect that what the veterinary nurse has done, or not done, could amount to serious professional misconduct, and whether the case should therefore be referred to a RVNDC hearing, or referred to the Charter Case Committee.

-The RVNPIC will receive all the information and documents previously made available to the Case Examiner Group.
+The Stage 2 RVNPIC will receive all the information and documents previously made available to the Stage 1 RVNPIC.

-When the RVNPIC considers matters, it may require more information before making a decision (see above for the sort of information that it may ask for).
+When the Stage 2 RVNPIC considers matters, it may require more information before making a decision (see above for the sort of information that it may ask for).

 - close the case with no further action;